MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ---
 title: PowerToys Text Extractor utility for Windows
-description: Text Extractor is a convenient way to copy text from anywhere on your screen. ms.date: 08/30/2022 ms.topic: article
+description: Text Extractor is a convenient way to copy text from anywhere on your screen. ms.date: 10/13/2022 ms.topic: article
 no-loc: [PowerToys, Windows, Text Extractor, Win]
 ---

 # Text Extractor utility

-Text Extractor is a convenient way to copy text from anywhere on your screen.
+Text Extractor enables you to copy text from anywhere on your screen, including inside images or videos.
 This code is based on [Joe Finney's Text Grab](https://github.com/TheJoeFin/Text-Grab).

 ## How to activate